xin-hedera/hedera-mirror-node/docs/monitor/README.md

 the [config](/docs/configuration.md#monitor)
 documentation.

-First, make sure the monitor is configured to talk to the correct Hedera network by setting `hiero.mirror.monitor.network` to
-`MAINNET`, `PREVIEWNET` or `TESTNET`.
+First, make sure the monitor is configured to talk to the correct network by setting `hiero.mirror.monitor.network` to `MAINNET`, `PREVIEWNET` or `TESTNET`.
 If you are not using one of these public environments, the network can be set to `OTHER`, and `hiero.mirror.monitor.nodes` and `hiero.mirror.monitor.mirrorNode` properties should be filled in.